koalacoding/mario_sokoban/README.md

 Then...

 1) Divide the window into 144 squares (12x12).
 FINISHED
 2) With the map data, load all the images of the map with the right size and the right position.
+FINISHED
+3) Show all the loaded images on the screen.

 ### Code example
 hello this is some code, if you
 ```c